Alexandru Philippide: World War

-Philippide, together with many other Junimists and Iași academics such as Stere, favored the Central Powers for the first two years of World War I, during which interval Romania remained neutral.
-They found themselves heckled by many of the students at Iași University, who favored the Entente Powers.
+The aging professor, together with many other Junimists and Iași academics such as Stere, favored the Central Powers for the first two years of war, during which interval Romania was still neutral.
+They found themselves heckled by many of the students at Iași University, who had instead embraced the Entente cause.
 In February 1916, after a student strike led by Ententists Gheorghe Cuza and Grigore T. Popa, Philippide (urged on by Stere) asked for leniency toward the offenders, and advised against closing down their student clubs.
-The ramifications of this scandal prompted Stere to resign from his position as Rector, with Philippide assigned to take over in a caretaker's position.
+The ramifications of this scandal prompted Stere to resign from his position as Rector, with Philippide assigned to take over in a caretaker's role.
 His cooperation with Stere deepened: also in early 1916, he supported Stere's bid to return as Rector, and ran on the same list as him.
 Although Philippide gathered most votes, the list overall lost as a result of government opposition and intrigue.

+The "Germanophile" party lost, as, in 1916, Romania joined the Entente.
+In September of that year, Philippide noted that three professors had been drafted, while three others had been retained as propagandists of the Press Bureau.
+He demanded that at least the latter category be reinstated and "allowed to lecture in their fields."
+From October 1916, Philippide himself was asked to take over as professor of German literature, replacing Traian Bratu—who was by then mobilized on the front.
+During the German counteroffensive, which occurred immediately after, Bucharest was occupied and Iași became the provisional capital of a rump Romanian state.
+Between October 1916 and spring 1919, Iași University virtually ceased functioning due to the hardships of war.
+Its buildings were requisitioned by the War Ministry and most of the faculty were not in town.
+However, a few professors, including Philippide as well as Ibrăileanu and Dimitrie Gusti, were able to teach part of their course schedule inside their private homes, which were not entirely taken over by the army.

+On October 9, 1918, months after Romania had made peace with Germany, Philippide was present for the first-ever session of the Romanian Academy to be hosted by Iași.
+In the subsequent debates, he proposed Stere, Ibrăileanu, and Ilie Bărbulescu for membership of the academy—they lost, owing to Stere's uncompromising Germanophilia.
+Romania's reentry into the war, superimposed with the general armistice of November 11, also allowed the Ententist side to return to power, and direct the process which formed Greater Romania.
+Philippide was embittered by this state of affairs.
+In March 1919, he publicized his thoughts on the subject of "sincere patriotism"; according to Opinia daily, he thus "silenced all of [Romania's] clownish patriots."